MicrosoftDocs/windows-itpro-docs/windows/keep-secure/enable-phone-signin-to-pc-and-vpn.md

 ## Get the app

-You will be able to get the [Microsoft Authenticator](https://blogs.technet.microsoft.com/enterprisemobility/2016/07/25/microsoft-authenticator-coming-august-15th/) app from the Windows Store on Aug 15.
 If you want to distribute the **Microsoft Authenticator** app, your organization must have set up Windows Store for Business, with Microsoft added as a [Line of Business (LOB) publisher](../manage/working-with-line-of-business-apps.md).

 [Tell people how to sign in using their phone.](prepare-people-to-use-microsoft-passport.md#bmk-remote)